Best Women’s Golf Shoes for 2022

 These particular Adidas shoes for golf are made with the mesh fabric that a lot of running type golf shoes are now made with, making them quite flexible and breathable.
 It has a synthetic strip on the toe area that helps keep dew from getting your feet wet.
 They are good for a nice sunny day however, they are not waterproof for muddy, wet or rainy conditions.
 I was concerned when I wore these on dewy mornings, but I wore them all last season with no issues with soggy feet.

 One other note is that if you walk a lot, these were great for all the hills and terrain at my home course.
 I usually like loose-fitting golf shoes, but these provide my feet with a little extra support and coverage needed especially when walking some of the uneven terrains.

 Just be careful when ordering as I went up a full size bigger and these shoes tend to run a bit on the narrow side.

-- Come in a choice of 3 colors.
+- Come in a choice of various colors.

 - Light arch support